ascdata/ascdata.github.io/_posts/2024-01-29-datawarehouse-vs-datalake.md

 __Data Processing__:
 Data Lake: The data remains raw and undergoes minimal processing, typically being unstructured.
-Data Warehouse: Data in the is refined through cleaning, pre-processing, and structuring for specific use cases
+Data Warehouse: Data is refined through cleaning, pre-processing, and structuring for specific use cases

 __Data Size__:
 Data Lake: Data Lakes are extensive, containing vast amounts of data.
 Data is transformed when in use only and can be stored indefinitely.
 Data Warehouse: Data Warehouses are small in comparison with Data Lakes.
 Data is always preprocessed before ingestion and may be purged periodically.

 __Structure__: